LSVH/hbo-ict-inno-s2-tno/README.md

 1. Change the permalink type to Post name at Settings>Permalinks on the admin page.
 2. Create a contact form at Contact>Add New on the admin page.
-3. Add the custom shortcode (essif_lab) to create a button which will retrieve credentials.
+3. Add the custom shortcode (essif_lab) to create a button that will retrieve credentials.
 4. Give the button the name of the input you want to retrieve a credential for.
 5. Add the contact form to a page via the shortcode that Contact Form 7 provides for every form.
 6. Deactivate and reactivate the Contact Form 7 sub plugin at Plugins on the admin page.